 In addition, numerous advantages were found in the development of both soft skills, i.e. personal transversal competences, and hard skills, i.e. technical and vertical competences of a specific sector.

-With regard to personal and transversal skills, serious games are able to stimulate
+With regard to personal and transversal skills, serious games for corporate training are able to stimulate

 SERIOUS GAMES: THE DIFFERENT PROFESSIONAL SECTORS OF USE

-In recent years, serious games have been applied in various professional sectors.
+In recent years, games for corporate training have been applied in various professional sectors.
 One of the first sectors to adopt the gamified approach in professional training was the air transport sector, through the use of flight simulators adopted since 1982.

 The healthcare sector has also benefited, allowing healthcare professionals to practice in virtual operating theatres, simulate emergency situations and learn special techniques related to medical equipment.
 The same applies to patients, through the acquisition of a healthy lifestyle, and to the rehabilitation sector, where simulation helps to recreate a spatial relationship with patients.

-The military and security sectors have also benefited from gamified professional training over the years, in order to prepare professionals for emergency situations that require great concentration, organisational and management skills: policemen, firefighters and soldiers practise in realistic and at the same time safe environments, learning to cope and react in emergency and alarm circumstances.
+The military and security sectors have also benefited from serious game for education and training over the years, in order to prepare professionals for emergency situations that require great concentration, organisational and management skills: policemen, firefighters and soldiers practise in realistic and at the same time safe environments, learning to cope and react in emergency and alarm circumstances.

 The recruitment sector also uses games to assess psycho-aptitude components by confronting potential candidates with choices requiring certain skills, such as listening and communication skills.
 The recreated scenario brings out the transversal competences and character of the candidate in an experiential environment so that a more plausible and reliable assessment can be made compared to traditional recruiting methods.